fadado/jqt/README.md

 * [Pandoc](http://pandoc.org/), a universal document converter.
 * [Bash](https://www.gnu.org/software/bash/), [sed](https://www.gnu.org/software/sed/) and other shell tools.

-If you want to learn how to use _jqt_ consult the documentation at
+If you want to learn how to use _jqt_ visit the site
 <https://fadado.github.io/jqt/>.
-The documentation is generated using _jqt_ in
+The site pages are generated using _jqt_ in
 the [`docs`](./docs/) folder of this repository.
 If you are interested in _jq_ you can see also [JBOL](https://fadado.github.io/jbol/), a related project with a collection of modules for the _jq_ language.